 When deciding whether or not you should engage with a financial advisor, firstly consider what you would like to achieve.
 Is it a particular issue you would like to be addressed?
 For example, options about your retirement income?
 Investments?
 Maybe life insurance or income protection insurance?
 Or do you want someone to look at the whole picture and tell you what is missing?
 Usually the first contact with a financial advisor is driven by the need to address a particular issue and then upon speaking to the advisor other challenges or weakness in your financial plan can be uncovered, discussed and resolved.
-One of the main aims of an advisor is to remove emotion from the picture and provide expert objective views.
+One of the main aims of an advisor is to remove emotion from the picture and provide professional objective views.

 Reasons our clients said they came to us;